 Although it’s usually a fun time of year, the end of the year can be chaotic.

 There’ll be gifts to buy, decorations to hang, and food to prepare.
 There’ll be time spent at holiday parties, lunches with friends and colleagues, and family gatherings.

 For me, it’s like forgetting the pain of childbirth.
 Every year, I must remind myself that there will not be enough time to do it all.

-If you wrap up your HR plan with a bow before the holiday season kicks off, that’s one less thing on your mind.
-And one less thing that didn’t get done to feel guilty about!
+If you wrap up your HR plan with a bow before the holiday season kicks off, that’s one less thing on your mind and one less thing to feel guilty about for not getting done.

 5. Ready at the starting line

-The first four reasons for starting your HR planning now cumulate in this final reason: maximizing productivity next year.
+The first four reasons for starting your HR planning now accumulate in this final reason: maximizing productivity next year.

-With these things complete, everyone can begin implementing on the first day of the new year.
+With these things complete, everyone can begin implementing it on the first day of the new year.

 This will ensure you and your team’s results next year will be amazing!

 Schedule Time to Start